dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Spent time on the same course.
 Also learned some interesting stuff about outliers.

 **Thoughts**: Hoping to use all this stuff IRL...

+### Day 20: May-01-18 Wednesday
+**Today's Progress**: Spent almost another 2.* hours on code complete.

+**Thoughts**: Recently I haven't coded much apart from work and doing some fun things as I look them up on medium.
+I know I changed the rules to accept learning also but this doesn't feel good.